mpv-player/mpv/DOCS/man/options.rst

     :display-adrop:     Drop or repeat audio data to compensate desyncing video.
 This mode will cause severe audio artifacts if the real monitor refresh rate is too different from the reported or forced rate.
-Since mpv 0.33.0, this acts on entire audio frames, instead of single samples.
+This acts on entire audio frames, instead of single samples.
     :display-desync:    Sync video to display, and let audio play on its own.
+                        May desync with audio by an arbitrary amount, until it is manually fixed with a seek.
     :desync:            Sync video according to system clock, and let audio play on its own.